arhamilton92/responsive-portfolio/README.md

 Imitated examples to the best of my ability.
 Created the About Me, Portfolio, and Contact pages.

 Included required personal info, semantic elements, media-queries.
+Portfolio images resize depending on window width.

 Bonus: Added a sticky footer with a link back to the repo and a modal on the contact page!